Akshathachaya/Zoho-level1-assessment-Contacts-Manager-app/README.md

 * index.js - Contains the code that handles storing the contacts into the database as well as displaying the appropriate contacts according to the signed in user.

-* The index.js file also conatins this middleware function which is used to check if any user is currently signed in or not.
+* The index.js file also contains this middleware function which is used to check if any user is currently signed in or not.
 If a user is currently signed in then the function redirects to carries on to display the required page else it redirects to the sign in page

        function isLoggedIn(req, res, next){